Medical Alarm Systems Reviews: Fraud Examples

-If you consider purchasing one of those medical alarm devices that are very popular nowadays, be careful about the Medical Alert Buttons Scam aka the Medical Alarm Systems Reviews Fraud.
-The scam has been perpetrating in the last few days and hopefully FBI and FTC will put a stop to it soon, with your help.
+If you consider purchasing one of those alarm devices that are very popular these days, be careful about fraudulent medical alert systems reviews.
+As Medicare scams are prevalent during the pandemic, the Medical Alert Button scheme is also notorious.
+The fraud has been perpetrating in the last few weeks, and hopefully, the FBI and FTC will stop it soon, with your help.
 How does it scam work?

-Watch the video below to see in action the Medical Alert Buttons Scam caught on tape:
+Watch the video below to see in action the Medical Alert Buttons Scam exposed:

-The message informs you that the device is over a few hundred dollars (prices differ) but they will install it for free, while the monthly service will only be $30.
-It sounds pretty good, right?
-Let’s say you are interested and press the key 1, which will take you to a live operator.
+The message informs you that the device is over a few hundred dollars (prices differ), but they will install it for free, while the monthly service will only be $30.
+It sounds pretty good.
+Let’s say you are interested and press key 1, which will take you to a live operator.

-The rep makes sure you hear again about their amazing medical alarm systems reviews, then proceeds to claim that his agency has some powerful partners, such as NIH (National Institute of Aging), American Diabetes Association and the American Heart Association, none of which are.
-You’re truly excited.
+The rep makes sure you hear again about their fantastic medical alarm systems reviews.
+Then, he proceeds to claim that his agency has some powerful partners, such as NIH (National Institute of Aging), American Diabetes Association, and the American Heart Association, none of which are.
+You’re genuinely excited.

 Once you agree to purchase one of these great medical alert buttons, the agent mentions that he will need to go with you through a verification process.
-All he really wants is to get your credit card number and personal information for the purpose of identity theft.
+All he really wants is to get your credit card number and personal information for identity theft.

 Very important: the scam in this particular case is not the phone call in itself – there are legitimate companies that do that.
-It is the scammers impersonating official services, taking your credit card number and the personal information for themselves.
+The scammers just impersonate official services, take your credit card number and personal information for themselves.

 Medical Alert Buttons Fraud: How To Avoid

-If the caller says his company is brand new and doesn’t have a website yet, just hang up.
-If they do have a website and the company may seem questionable, ask the rep to provide you a physical location of their business.
-If he refuses or claims they work online via phone calls, you know it’s a scam.
+If the caller says, his company is brand new and doesn’t have a website yet, hang up.
+If they do have a website and the company may seem questionable, ask the rep to provide you with their business’s physical location.
+However, if he refuses or claims they work online via phone calls, you know it’s a scam.

 If he provides you an address, take some time to put that into the search engines (Google, Bing, etc.) and see what comes up.
-Another option is to type the name of the company into your search engine and add the word ‘scam’ or ‘complaint’ at the end.
+Another option is to type the company’s name into your search engine and add the word ‘scam’ or ‘complaint’ at the end.

 The medical alarm systems reviews should only be looked after on legitimate websites, not on the websites that are provided by the callers.